Ways to create cross-platform design and what stands behind each route

 Even though 2 designs need to be implemented and tested, you don’t have to come up with how every single tiny detail should look like.
 If going this ‘standardized’ way, you сan spend more time on marketing or investor pitch preparation.

 Last (not least, though), it causes better designer-dev collaboration.
 Just because the devs are happier to implement the standard (or ‘more logical’) rather than non-standard designs.

 P.S.
 It doesn’t mean that the app won’t have a ‘personal’ look and feel here.
 It means that your current priority is to adapt the design for Android and iOS guidelines — for the sake of smooth user experience.
 Nothing but time and money would deter you from making it visually appealing.

 2. Universal design

 Unlike the multiplatform design, this cross-platform design approach is easier and pretty rapid to execute.
 Here rather than designing 2 different interfaces (that meet ‘parents’ rules), you design for both platforms SIMULTANEOUSLY and IN A WAY

 YOU PREFER THAT REPRESENTS YOUR PRODUCT.

 The most common pitfall here is trying to be too ‘creative’.
-We are talking about ‘unique’ designs that overwhelm users —because of hard-to-read fonts or ‘a whole new way’ navigation, for instance.
+We are talking about ‘trendy’ things and those ‘unique’ designs that overwhelm users —because of inappropriately used colors (we’ve already explained what influences the dark color choice), hard-to-read fonts or ‘a whole new way’ navigation, for instance.
 There’s absolutely no sense in novel interfaces if users can hardly understand what you’ve meant here or there.

 MVP design is not about being unique or something.
 To make it data-based (not assumption-based), you can rely on big players’ experiences.
 Once you acquire initial users, you can tweak it in accordance with given feedback.